 Overall, The Raccoon Island Breakwater Demonstration (TE-29) project and the Raccoon Island Shoreline Protection and Marsh Creation (TE-48) projects were in fair condition.
-As noted in Section V, there were several deficiencies that will require immediate maintenance and repairs.
-The temporary geotextile fabric material covering the containment dike on the north side of the island has become degraded and will need to be removed to avoid large sections tearing off and floating into the bay.
+As noted in Section V, there were several deficiencies that will require immediate maintenance and repairs during the first maintenance event.
+The temporary geotextile fabric material covering the containment dike on the north side of the island is nearing its projected life expectancy and will need to be removed to avoid large sections tearing off and floating into the bay.
 A survey of all sixteen (16) breakwaters in early 2015 indicated that all of the breakwaters have settled to a varying degree.
 We are recommending that the breakwaters and the eastern groin be capped with rock riprap to the original designed elevation.
 It is estimated that a total of 13,741 tons of rock will be required to complete this maintenance event.
 An area of concern is the lack of marsh vegetation on the marsh platform.
-NRCS is planning to conduct a soils analysis on various soil borings taken across the platform in an attempt to identify the cause of minimal succession of plants.
+NRCS has conducted a soils analysis on various soil borings taken across the platform in an attempt to identify the cause of minimal succession of plants.
 We feel that the lack of vegetation will possibly cause some erosion of the marsh platform when the containment dikes are naturally degraded from bayside wave action.
 We also believe that it is important to allow the tidal flushing of the marsh platform which in turn should enhance vegetative growth.
-A combination of vegetative plantings and naturally formed gaps along the southern dike should allow the tidal exchange needed to promote vegetative growth.
+A combination of vegetative plantings and the newly accessible tidal exchange will help promote vegetative growth.

-There are no other issues that will require maintenance as a result of the 2015 Annual Inspection.
+There are no other issues that will require maintenance as a result of the 2016 Annual Inspection.